What is the right time to separate a calf from the mother?

 There are two very comprehensive review-articles about the optimal length of the cow-calf contact in the 2019 issue of Journal of Dairy Science.
-These two articles have gathered up the latest knowledge of the effects of early separation versus longer cow-calf contact.
+These two articles have gathered up the latest knowledge of the effects of early separation versus prolonged calf-cow contact.
 It’s actually quite confusing to realize how little we know about the subject.

 There are few scientific articles about the effects of the length of the cow-calf contact on the behavior, welfare, growth or milk yield of these two animals.
 The experimental designs were so inconsistent across studies, that it was not easy to compare them and no precise conclusions could be made.

 Photo by Maria Pitkäranta

 The cow and the calf together form a very complex entity.
 Some measures promote immediate separation and some measures promote prolonged cow-calf contact.
 Studying cow-calf contact means examining two animals which are in totally different physiological state.
 The first weeks after calving are critical for the mother and its milk yield.
 The first months are also very important for the calves growth and development.
 It seems really complicated to evaluate the effects of the cow-calf contact length during a time when both individuals experience big and continuous changes in their physiological state.

 Many farmers have noticed that when separating the cow and a calf quickly, the acute stress seems to be milder when compared to longer contact time.
 The calf and the mother can make noise and seem more stressful for a couple of days after separation when they have been together for a longer time.

 Free stall barn has it's benefits